Home

 How International Markets Place Your Book in a Category Automatically

 However, the number of categories and types of categories in each market are very different.
-Based on our research from Publisher Rocket, we have the following:
+Based on our past research from Publisher Rocket, we have the following:

 So, as you can see, you could be in some completely different categories than you had hoped for thanks to this automated system.